 Convenience and Comfort

-Most high-tech companies pay attention to creating an employee workplace that improves the efficiency of work.
-Companies also create canteens and tearooms or provide discounts on restaurants and cafes.
+Most high-tech companies prioritize creating an employee workplace that improves work efficiency.
+Companies also offer canteens and tearooms or provide discounts on restaurants and cafes.

 Additional options also include telephone compensation, compensation for transport costs, and parking.